-A Par Competition is a form of Stroke Play where the scoring is made as in 18-hole Match Play.
+A par competition (par/bogey competition) is a form of Stroke Play where the scoring is made as in 18-hole Match Play.
 The golfer plays a match against par on every hole (a virtual scratch golfer who plays pars at all holes).
 The opponent is the player’s potential and there are only three outcomes for each hole: Win, Halve or Loss.
-The points are awarded in relation to the par at each hole as follows:
+The points are awarded in relation to the par (or bogey) at each hole as follows:

-In Par and Bogey competition the winner is the player who wins the most net holes, so players have to know and allocate their handicap strokes to each hole.
-See net score page for more information about the allocation of handicap strokes.
+Points in these formats can be counted in relation to the net par value or the gross par value.
+In handicap competitions (net score) players have to know and allocate their handicap strokes to each holeNet score page shows more information about the allocation of handicap strokes.

-See simple Stroke Play / Par Competition score calculator here.
+See simple Stroke Play and Par/Bogey Competition score calculator here.

 See also: